 9Lives Meaty Paté Super Supper includes the following:

 Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.Although not the first product listed (which is the most plentiful), 9Lives Meaty Paté Super Supper does contain with its top ingredients chicken which are considered quality protein sources.
 In this case, 9Lives Meaty Paté Super Supper's first ingredient listed (and hence the most plentiful) is meat by-products which is considered an inferior ingredient.
 It also contains poultry by-products within its first five ingredients.

 Please also be aware that this product contains guar gum and carrageenan, which are additives that some experts claim may be possible contributors to certain medical conditions in cats.

-Allergen alert: This product contains fish and meat by-products which may be problematic for cats who suffer from seafood or meat by-products food allergies.
+Allergen alert: This product contains fish, dried whey product and meat by-products which may be problematic for cats who suffer from seafood, dairy or meat by-products food allergies.

 Using the calculations provided by the AAFCO, 9Lives Meaty Paté Super Supper has approximately 82 calories per 100g (23 calories/ounce), which is compared to the average of the other wet cat foods in the CatFoodDB.

 All the product information on this page is based on data collected from